OffchainLabs/arbitrum-monitoring/packages/retryable-monitor/README.md

 The monitor tracks five key events that represent state transitions:

-- `RetryableTicketCreated`: A new L1->L2 message has been created and funded
+- `RetryableTicketCreated`: A new ParentChain->ChildChain message has been created and funded
 - `RedeemScheduled`: A manual redemption attempt has been initiated
-- `TicketRedeemed`: The message has been successfully executed on L2
+- `TicketRedeemed`: The message has been successfully executed on ChildChain
 - `AutoRedemptionSuccess`: Automatic redemption system successfully executed the message
 - `AutoRedemptionFailed`: Automatic redemption attempt failed, manual intervention may be needed